cynthiaachung/micb575-team3/README.md

 **Team 3:** Cynthia Chung, Hannah Hauch, Ellie Kim, Negar Zaghi, Nicole Howes

 # Upcoming Meeting Agenda ✨
+### March 21, 2024
+#### Agenda
+* Discussing Hannah's oral exam feedback
+#### Meeting Notes
+* For the correlation analysis, don't do the logistic regression because we don't need statistical significance > just do the heatmaps
+* Get rid of the NAs, don't try to classify them
+  * Can find indicator species for soil type and compaction, but don't try to look into NAs
+  * It tells a better story if we just do compaction
+  * The NAs are likely a mix of multiple soils, and even if we could figure them out, it wouldn't change or add to the dataset
+* Should find a way to tie the soil component and compaction into each other
+  * In the PCoA Beta-Diversity plot, we can group the similar ones together and then use indicator taxa/differential abundance to look at the effects of compaction within the groups
+  * In the PCoA beta-diversity plot, we cannot distinguish which soil the NAs belong to could be a combination
+* In final manuscript, can say that we don't really know the NAs, but we have hypotheses

+# Archive 🗒️
 ### March 14, 2024
 #### Agenda
 * Discussing results of the correlation analyses (Cynthia)